 Margaret Fuller was an early American feminist.
-She was a literary ally of Ralph Waldo Emerson and Henry David Thoreau — she was the first editor of The Dial, the literary journal that advanced their Transcendentalist ideas.
+A free-thinker, a pioneering journalist and a literary ally of Ralph Waldo Emerson and Henry David Thoreau, Fuller was the first editor of The Dial, the literary journal that advanced their Transcendentalist ideas.
 In short, she doesn’t sound like the ideal subject for a whimsical comedy.
 But happily, that’s what Kitchen Dog Theater delivers.

 - Dallas Morning News review

 For her play, titled Charm, writer Kathleen Cahill takes Margaret Fuller’s own free-spirited ways and applies them to literary history.
 Charm is an intellectual vaudeville.
 Fuller’s life is enacted in a comic series of what amount to fairy tales and burlesques.

 We watch a lonely, frustrated Fuller try to find a job, a lover, even a political movement equal to her own desires and abilities.
 Fuller was plain-looking and outspoken, but she learns what many women, attractive or not, have learned: being smart and well-read can be disadvantages when it comes to attracting men, even smart men.

 “My father taught me Latin,” Fuller declares in Charm.
 “It turns out to be a form of birth control.”

 Fuller was essentially a 19th century precursor to the 20th-century firebrand, Emma Goldman: She was independent-minded when it came to women’s roles in literature, sex and politics.
 She was America’s first woman to make her living as a professional book critic, our first female war correspondent.